 Harm reduction is a human right.
-It is recognised as a vital component of the right to the highest attainable standard of health for people who use drugs.
-Denial of access to harm reduction, including in detention settings, violates the prohibition of torture and other cruel, inhuman and degrading treatment.
+It is recognised as a vital component of the right to the highest attainable standard of health for people who use drugs.37 Denial of access to harm reduction, including in detention settings, violates the prohibition of torture and other cruel, inhuman and degrading treatment.^{38,39}

-In her May 2022 report on human rights and HIV, the United Nations High Commissioner for Human Rights, Michelle Bachelet, noted the barriers to harm reduction access created by the criminalisation, stigmatisation and marginalisation of people who use drugs.
-The report highlights the human rights violations faced by women and trans people who use drugs; notably physical and sexual violence, which exacerbate both groups' vulnerability to HIV.
-This theme was also addressed by 18 human rights and harm reduction organisations in a joint statement to the 50th Session of the Human Rights Council (2022), which highlighted the disproportionate impact of the COVID-19 pandemic and government responses on the rights of marginalised and criminalised populations, including people who use drugs, people who sell sex and LGBTQI+ people.
+In her May 2022 report on human rights and HIV, the United Nations High Commissioner for Human Rights, Michelle Bachelet, noted the barriers to harm reduction access created by the criminalisation, stigmatisation and marginalisation of people who use drugs.40 The report highlights the human rights violations faced by women and trans people who use drugs; notably physical and sexual violence, which exacerbate both groups' vulnerability to HIV.
+This theme was also addressed by 18 human rights and harm reduction organisations in a joint statement to the 50th Session of the Human Rights Council (2022), which highlighted the disproportionate impact of the COVID-19 pandemic and government responses on the rights of marginalised and criminalised populations, including people who use drugs, people who sell sex and LGBTQI+ people.41

-In June 2022, UN human rights experts called for an end to the 'war on drugs', stating: 'Data and experience accumulated by UN experts have shown that the "war on drugs" undermines health and social wellbeing and wastes public resources while failing to eradicate the demand for illegal drugs and the illegal drug market.'
-The statement also emphasised the responsibility of the UN system, the international community and individual UN member states to reverse the devastation.
+In June 2022, UN human rights experts9 called for an end to the 'war on drugs', stating: 'Data and experience accumulated by UN experts have shown that the "war on drugs" undermines health and social wellbeing and wastes public resources while failing to eradicate the demand for illegal drugs and the illegal drug market.'
+The statement also emphasised the responsibility of the UN system, the international community and individual UN member states to reverse the devastation.42

 Human rights violations continue to be committed worldwide in the name of drug control.
-These include, among many others, the denial of access to harm reduction services, including through the criminalisation of drug paraphernalia (such as syringes and pipes), the prohibition of OAT (for example, in Russia), and discrimination against people who use drugs in the provision of HIV and viral hepatitis care.

-The statement was issued jointly by the Working Group on Arbitrary Detention, the Working Group on discrimination against women and girls, the Special Rapporteur on the Right to Health, the Special Rapporteur on the Right to Health, the Special Rapporteur on the rights to adequate housing, the Working Group of Experts on People of African Descent, the Special Rapporteur on the rights to adequate housing, the Special Rapporteur on the implications for human rights of the environmentally sound management and disposal of hazardous substances and wastes, the Independent Expert on the enjoyment of all human rights by older persons, the Special Rapporteur on contemporary forms of slavery including its causes and consequences, the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran, the Special Rapporteur on trafficking in persons, especially women and children, the Special Rapporteur on extrajudicial, summary or arbitrary executions, and the Special Rapporteur on volence against women.
+These include, among many others, the denial of access to harm reduction services, including through the criminalisation of drug paraphernalia (such as syringes and pipes), the prohibition of OAT (for example, in Russia), and discrimination against people who use drugs in the provision of HIV and viral hepatitis care.43 g The statement was issued jointly by the Working Group on Arbitrary Detention, the Working Group on discrimination against women and girls, the Special Rapporteur on the Right to Health, the Special Rapporteur on the rights to freedom of peaceful assembly and of association, the Special Rapporteur on the rights to freedom of peaceful assembly and of association, the Special Rapporteur on the implications for human rights of the environmentally sound management and disposal of hazardous substances and wastes, the Independent Expert on the enjoyment of all human rights by older persons, the Special Rapporteur on contemporary forms of slavery including its causes and consequences, the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran, the Special Rapporteur on trafficking in persons, especially women and children, the Special Rapporteur on extrajudicial, summary or arbitrary executions, and the Special Rapporteur on violence against women.